 The Studio design is an architect’s desk made for the sole purpose of providing an efficient working space for design work and it does its job rather well.
 The desk is vintage designed due to the use of Rustic Oak in building its entire structure and for those who know this material, it definitely brings durability and aesthetic beauty to the table.

-As stated earlier, the sturdiness of Rustic Oak, the smoothness of the table surface and the added pockets for managing accessories makes the Studio design 13305 easy to use for architectural work.
-Lastly, its 42-inch width and 32-inch diameter work space will provide you with all the space you need when drafting your work.
+As stated earlier, the sturdiness of Rustic Oak, the smoothness of the table surface and the added pockets for managing accessories make the Studio design 13305 easy to use for architectural work.
+Lastly, its 42-inch width and 32-inch diameter workspace will provide you with all the space you need when drafting your work.

 Personally, I believe the name for this desk ‘Vision craft’ comes from the use of transparent safety glass in designing the top surface.
 The desk also makes use of steel beams as its supporting features which are definitely a plus for stability.
 Now, talking about durability, we have a desk constructed from steel and its surface covered by blue safety glass which is resistant to cracks which make the vision craft one of the most durable desks an architect can buy.